max-hill/math-307/index.md

  2025-09-17  | [lecture-10](lectures/lecture-notes-by-day/lecture-10.pdf)      | What are some useful connections between the geometric and algebraic interpretations of the determinant?
  2025-09-19  | [lecture-11](lectures/lecture-notes-by-day/lecture-11.pdf)      | What are the essential properties of vectors?
  2025-09-22  | [lecture-12](lectures/lecture-notes-by-day/lecture-12.pdf)      | What is a vector space?
+ 2025-09-24  | [lecture-13](lectures/lecture-notes-by-day/lecture-13.pdf)      | What do linear subspaces look like?